-The WHO/UNICEF Joint Monitoring Programme defines an 'improved sanitation facility' as flush toilets and pit latrines with a floor slab.
+The WHO/UNICEF Joint Monitoring Programme defines an 'improved sanitation facility' as flush toilets and pit latrines with a floor slab.3

-Figure 4.4 presents the percentage of households with improved sanitation facilities by district.
-It shows that Gatsibo district has 67.4% of households with access to improved sanitation facilities, which is below the national average (74.4%).
+The map presented in Figure 4.4 presents the percentage of households with improved sanitation facilities by district.
+Its shows that Kayonza district has 72% of households with access to improved sanitation facilities, which is slightly below the national average (74.4%).

 The EDPRS target on sanitation is to have nationally 65% of the total population with hygienic sanitation by 2012.
-Gatsibo district has achieved this target.
+It is clear that Kayonza district has achieved and surpassed this target by about seven percentage points.